Library books are organised by call numbers on the spine of the books. Use the Library Catalogue to see if the item is available in the library.

 You can apply multiple limits if you wish to get very specific results - select and apply each one in turn.

 TUS Library provides access to thousands of eBooks in many subject areas.
-Our eBook are available on different platforms: EBSCO, Dawsonera and ScienceDirect.
-You can access eBooks wherever and whenever you need them.
+Our eBook are available on different platforms: EBSCO, EBook Central and ScienceDirect.

 Explore eBook Collections guide to learn how to find and use eBooks.